*Last Updated 1/29/2023

 "Donnie Yen vs. Wu Jing: Baton and Knife Fight" -Kill Zone (2005)

 Why It's Essential: A classic premise of the fighting genre is the one vs. one weapon showdown fight.
 Early Hollywood was obsessed with swashbuckling weapon fights (those get their own category on here) and moved on to shootouts when Westerns came into popularity.
 Hong Kong cinema, on the other hand, with its focus on traditional kung fu fights had a thriving interest in weapons showdowns.
 I think the absolute best of the bunch is director/choreographer Lau Kar-Leung's pole match between Gordon Liu and the Head Abbot.
 It's a 3-4 minute sequence that I think is about as good as a one on one pole fight could ever get.
 Hollywood eventually came around (largely through choreographers who grew up on Hong Kong style action) and gave us memorable weapon showdowns like Hector vs. Achilles in 2004's Troy or John Wick's best fight in the comical but brutal fight in the antique gun and knife shop.
-None of those fights however, compare to the sheer impact that Chinese action star Donnie Yen achieved in his weapon fight with Wu Jing in the 2005 film Kill Zone
+None of those fights however, compare to the sheer impact that Chinese action star Donnie Yen achieved in his weapon fight with Wu Jing in the 2005 film Kill Zone.

 This iconic fight takes place between an established butt kicker assassin wielding a large knife (Wu Jing) and a vengeful Donnie Yen sporting a police baton.
 The fight is fast and furious, often feeling like they are just randomly waving their hands.
 However, if you watch closely enough, each move is purposeful and understandable - the stars are just that quick and fast at what they are doing.
 This is a confident fight with a clear vision - an alleyway weapon fight to the death.
 The camerawork here is simple but unified with that vision, moving back and forth up the alleyway and giving us only a few important close-ups to emphasize a major hit or swing in momentum.
 The camera seems largely on a dolly that goes back and forth and cuts away only for dramatic impacts and momentum shifts.
 Donnie Yen comes off looking fantastic as he has great answers to everything the knife assassin wants to attempt here.
 Beautiful choreography over a couple minute span here, with the back and forth moments punctuated by violent impacts.
 There's longer weapons showdowns out there, but there's few that pack intensity and intelligence together like this one.
 This is one of the best knife fights in all of cinema.
 For more of my commentary on Donnie Yen action scenes, click HERE.